 Best Regional Colleges North

 These colleges focus on undergraduate education and grant fewer than half their degrees in liberal arts disciplines.
 These rankings are split into four regions: North, South, Midwest and West.
-This year, Villa Maria College’s ranking fell between between #38 and #49 in the Best Regional Colleges North.
+This year, Villa Maria College’s ranking fell between #38 and #49 in the Best Regional Colleges North.

 According to U.S. News, it uses 17 metrics to assess academic quality, with the greatest emphasis on outcomes, particularly a college’s student-faculty ratio and the average federal loan debt of graduates.
 Other factors include class size, undergraduate academic reputation, and how much colleges spend on instruction and other educational investments.
 Schools reported most of the data used to compile these rankings to U.S. News in an annual survey and were instructed to confirm the accuracy of their data.
 The list, which includes more than 1,800 colleges and universities, ranks more than 1,400 institutions each year.